szabado/ds/README.md

 Diffs can be printed in:
 - go-syntax format
+- A buggy syntax agnostic format.
+It can result in unexpected type coercion.

 ## Future Goals

-Other things:
 Printing diffs in:
-- A syntax agnostic format
+- A stable syntax agnostic format
 - The relevant language

+Other goals:
+- Collapsing unchanged stanzas to make the output easier to understand

 ## Non-Goals